Assistant Senior Patrol Leader Youth Leadership Position

 Is there a minimum age or rank requirement for Assistant Senior Patrol Leader?

-There is not a minimum set by BSA.
+There is not a minimum set by Scouting America.
 However troops may set their own qualifications based on the size of their troop and the maturity of their troop.
-For example, in a large troop a Tenderfoot would not be considered to have the experience needed to be ASPL.
+A scoutmaster might guide the SPL to choose an ASPL who is more experienced than a Tenderfoot, for example.

 Leave a Reply